LukaStrbad/refnotes/README.md

 ## Getting Started

 1. Clone the repository.
-2. Start the backend server with `dotnet watch` inside the `Server` folder.
+2. Start the backend server with `dotnet watch` inside the `src/AppHost` folder.
-3. Start the frontend server with `pnpm start` inside the `Frontend` folder.
+3. Start the frontend server with `pnpm start` inside the `src/Web` folder.

 ## Usage